Eva Klein: Career

-Personal life
+Personal life and death

 Both Klein and her husband George Klein worked as they studied for their medical degrees in Stockholm.
 They had three children: the eldest is a son who is a mathematician, followed by two daughters, one of whom is a medical doctor and the other a playwright.
 She defended her PhD thesis when she was eight months pregnant with her second child.
 Even with live-in help, managing her scientific career and raising three children was a struggle.
-She has said that her husband was unsupportive of household and childrearing work.
+She said that her husband was unsupportive of household and childrearing work.

-Post-retirement, Klein continues to support students and pursue her research interests as emerita Professor with her own research Group.
-Another of her interests is translating Hungarian poetry into Swedish.
-She gave an interview to Swedish radio in November 2015, saying that continuing to work keeps her young at 90.
+Post-retirement, Klein continued to support students and pursued her research interests as emerita Professor with her own research Group.
+Another of her interests was translating Hungarian poetry into Swedish.
+She gave an interview to Swedish radio in November 2015, saying that continuing to work kept her young at 90.

 The Kleins undertook wide-ranging pioneering work, jointly and separately, in cancer immunology and how cancer cells' malignant behavior can be suppressed by genes in normal cells.

+Klein died on 19 January 2025, three days shy of her 100th birthday.

 Major achievements and honors

 In the 1960s, Eva Klein developed cell lines from Burkitt's lymphoma that continue to be used.

 In the 1970s, the Kleins' research groups were investigating whether there was an interaction between lymphocytes and antitumor response.
 Eva pursued an area she considered critical, while others did not.
 She jointly supervised three students (Rolf Kiessling, Hugh Pross and Mikael Jondal) with another Professor (Hans Wigzell), leading to the discovery of a unique type of lymphocyte (white cell) responsible for spontaneous cytotoxicity - the ability to "kill" tumor cells or cells infected with viruses.
 Klein named them "natural killer cells".

-Klein has had a longstanding interest in virology as well as immunology, studying the role of the Epstein–Barr virus in Burkitt's lymphoma.
+Klein had a longstanding interest in virology as well as immunology, studying the role of the Epstein–Barr virus in Burkitt's lymphoma.

 Klein became a member of the Royal Swedish Academy of Sciences in 1987 and the Hungarian Academy of Sciences in 1993.
 In 2013, she was elected to fellowship of the American Association for Cancer Research Academy.

 In 2005, the year of the Kleins' 80th birthdays, scientists at the Karolinska Institute established the Georg and Eva Klein Foundation, including a major donation from the Cancer Research Institute.

 Klein was awarded the Karolinska's Silver Medal for Medical Research in 2010.